KillRmnv/microservices-example-app/README.md

 ```

 Edit the `.env` files as needed (especially `JWT_SECRET` and email configuration for notification service).

+> The Go notification service (`notification-service-go/`) uses the same environment variables.
+Copy its `.env.example` to `.env` if running it locally.

 ### 3. Start all services with Docker Compose
 ```bash